ninjaskull/chattubex/replit.md

 # Project Overview

-This is a full-stack web application designed for comprehensive campaign management, focusing on secure data handling and advanced lead scoring.
-The platform aims to empower sales teams and lead generation specialists by providing tools for contact intelligence, prospect qualification, and business intelligence.
-Its core capabilities include secure authentication, campaign and contact management, file uploads, and robust data encryption, all delivered through a modern, responsive user interface.
+This is a full-stack web application for comprehensive campaign management, focusing on secure data handling and advanced lead scoring.
+The platform empowers sales teams and lead generation specialists with tools for contact intelligence, prospect qualification, and business intelligence.
+Key capabilities include secure authentication, campaign and contact management, file uploads, and robust data encryption, all delivered through a modern, responsive user interface.

 # User Preferences